emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-comments/README.txt

 == Changelog ==

+= 1.2.3 - January 17, 2025 =
+* UPDATE: Adding support for Theme Repeaters to be selected as the Comment Template.
+* UPDATE: Various code enhancements and cleanup.

 = 1.2.2 - December 4, 2024 =
 * UPDATE: Added fix to set the default `comments_post_id` to the current post ID.
 * UPDATE: Code cleanup.

 = 1.2.1 - June 11, 2023 =
 * UPDATE: Updated to add compatibility with Cache Add-on 2.0 and Ajax Load More 6.0.
 * UPDATE: Code cleanup.

 = 1.2.0.1 - November 18, 2019 =
 * FIX - Fixed issue with using Paging, Preloaded and Comments together would cause pagination to be off by a page.
 * UPDATE - Removed legacy REST API route

 = 1.2.0 - May 6, 2019 =
 * UPGRADE NOTICE - This update requires Ajax Load More 5.1+.